 The old version needed a external positive and negative power supply and had only 1 channel.
 It also had to be configured manually.
 This new version is completely plug and play, the only tweaking you need to do is the input audio level (volume) of your audio source.
 Here you can see the completed design and a picture to compare it with the old one.

 What this device basically does is compare the audio signal with a reference voltage (8mV).
 It turns the teslacoil on if the signal is higher than the reference and off when it gets lower.
 This effectively ruins the sound and provides a very crude (but effective) way of modulation.
 Only the lowest notes in a signal will display correctly.
 I made the design on a PCB to shield all the traces and to make it fit in a standard Hammond enclosure.
 It should be able to run about 70Hrs on one set of batteries (I'm not sure if I ever have to replace them).
-You can download the construction files (schematics, cam, bom etc.).
+You can download the construction files (schematics, cam, bom etc.) (updated to V1.1).

 The output is short circuit protected (the series resistor for the optocoupler is placed on the board instead of inside the teslacoil) you can also hook it up to a headphone or small speaker to check the functionality.